Perfexionists/perun/docs/config.rst

           workload:
             - id: gen1
               type: integer
+              profile_for_each_workload: True
             - id: gen2
               type: integer
               min_range: 10
               max_range: 100
               step: 10

     This specifies two integer workload generators ``gen1`` and ``gen2``.
 The first uses the default range, while the latter specifies the range 10, 20, ..., 100.
+If ``profile_for_each_workload`` is set to true value (true, yes, etc.), then isolate profile will be generated for each collected workload.
+Otherwise the resulting profiles are merged into the one profile, and each resources has additional key called "workload", that allows using :ref:`_postprocessors-regression-analysis` of amount depending on the workload.

+    For more details about supported generators refer to :ref:`jobs-workload-generators`.

 .. _config-templates: